jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 Frameworks support analysis.

 They do not substitute for it.
+CTAR therefore uses ATT&CK as a descriptive framework rather than an analytical endpoint.
+The framework organizes observations; disciplined analysis explains their significance.

 ## Questions for Students
 1. Which ATT&CK tactic contributed most significantly to the success of Operation Olympic Games?
 2. Why is behavioral analysis often more durable than malware analysis?
 3. How might ATT&CK improve defensive planning for operational technology environments?
 4. Which ATT&CK techniques observed in this case study remain common among modern nation-state actors?

-## Transition to Chapter 6

-The ATT&CK assessment explains **what adversary behaviors** enabled the campaign.

-The next chapter reconstructs **when those behaviors occurred**, tracing Operation Olympic Games from strategic planning through public discovery and its enduring historical legacy.
+Behavioral analysis explains what adversaries did throughout the campaign.
+The next chapter introduces the temporal dimension by reconstructing when those behaviors occurred, demonstrating how strategic planning, intelligence preparation, engineering, deployment, and public discovery unfolded over nearly a decade.

 # Chapter 6: Operational Timeline